akashchaudhari98/akashchaudhari98.github.io/_posts/2020-6-12-what attention why attention.md

 ## Hierarchical Attention

 ![image](https://humboldt-wi.github.io/blog/img/seminar/group5_HAN/han_architecture.jpg)

 This model is mostly used for applications such as document classification, it has a hierarchical structure which mirrors the Hierarchical structure of the model has two levels of attention mechanisms that are applied at word level and sentence level enabling it to more and less important content when constructing document representation.

-if we think of a document it has a nested structure which is as follows
+If we think of a document it has a nested structure which is as follows

 character > word > sentence > document

 a hierarchical structure is constructed accordingly either from the doc to char ( top-bottom) or the other way round (bottom-up).
 The network constructs the document representation by building representations of sentences and then aggregating those into a document representation.